helloKitty11/kendo-ui-core/docs/api/javascript/ui/grid.md

 > The "inline" and "popup" editing modes are triggered by the "edit" column command.
 Thus it is required to have a column with an "edit" command.

+> In order for the "inline" editing mode to work, dataSource.schema.model must be set like in this example [Inline editing](http://demos.telerik.com/kendo-ui/grid/editing-inline)

 #### Example - enable editing
     <div id="grid"></div>
     <script>